-2020 a satisfactory year despite impact of coronavirus
+Highly successful 2021 financial year despite the impact of coronavirus